 Jury finds in favor of Thomas Keller, The French Laundry in discrimination case

-The Jury found in favor of the defendants on Vanessa Scott-Allen’s claims of gender, sex, and pregnancy discrimination, intentional misrepresentation, concealment, and solicitation of an employee by misrepresentation, according to the redacted jury form.
-The jurors did not make findings on the claim of failure to prevent discrimination or whether the defendants acted with malice, oppression, or fraud or if they engaged in a conspiracy.
+While ruling against her in those claims, the jurors did not make findings on the claim of failure to prevent discrimination or whether the defendants acted with malice, oppression, or fraud or if they engaged in a conspiracy.

 Scott-Allen alleged the management team at the French Laundry found out about her pregnancy after they offered her the job and took steps to rescind the offer, including a second interview with management at the French Laundry intended to stymie the transfer.

 The brief also said management deceived her into resigning from her well compensated position at Per Se, leaving her without a job or health insurance after moving cross country while pregnant.

 Madera, the professor, said the restaurant industry reflects overall trends in other industries when it comes to discrimination cases, with the most common complaint being race-based followed by gender-based discrimination.

 He emphasized the difficulty in gathering hard evidence in discrimination cases.